San Andrés (island): Geography

-The island is surrounded on its northwest side by a small coral reef (arrecifex) and several keys that are home to varied fauna and flora, and are visited by many tourists every year.
+The island is surrounded on its northeast side by a small coral reef (arrecifex) and several keys that are home to varied fauna and flora, and are visited by many tourists every year.
 The small cay in the San Andrés Bay is said to be the most visited place in the archipelago.
 Johnny Cay is a small coral islet that is located 1.5 km to the north of San Andrés Town.
 It is a scenic place with white-sand beaches surrounded by coconut plantations.
 The sea here is not suitable for swimming as the current of flow could be risky.
 A natural park was also created here in 2001.
 Haynes Cay is the place where cruise ships are docked.
 There are a number of large coral farms here with variety of species.
 The place is also popular for water sports activities like snorkeling and diving.
 Diving here with a mask and sandals (protection against sea urchins) colourful fish species can be seen.
 El Acuario (The Aquarium) Cay is off to the east coast of San Andrés, adjoins the Haynes Cay.
 It is a popular center for snorkeling since the sea here has shallow and calm waters.